JarvisAPI/Pi-RTOS/README.md

 the demos, so _prepare a nice demo!_

 # Submission instructions
-1. For Task 1 questions, submit your answers in a markdown file named `freertos-workings.md`

 2. In `changes.md`, record all of the changes that you needed to make to FreeRTOS in order to support EDF and SRP.
 Make sure to include all the files that you altered as well as the functions you changed, and also